jon-jacky/home/commonplace.md

     be judged as an ethically base being, a malefactor who profoundly desires evil."

-  p.
-123: "... is the problem that kitsch sentimentality ... takes everyday hopes and affections and inflates them into life-or-death melodramas?
+  "Is the problem that kitsch sentimentality ... takes everyday hopes and affections and inflates them into life-or-death melodramas?
   Consider Zen scholar R. H. Blyth's elegant definition,